zulip/zulip/help/view-someones-profile.md

 Additional tabs showing:

-- The streams that the user is subscribed to.
-Note that the list is limited to streams for which you have [permission to see all subscribers](/help/stream-permissions).
+- The channel that the user is subscribed to.
+Note that the list is limited to channel for which you have [permission to see all subscribers](/help/channel-permissions).
 - The [user groups](/help/user-groups) to which they belong.

 {tab|mobile}